compgeolab/euler-inversion/README.md

 ### Aeromagnetic Survey
 The [aeromagnetic data](https://geosgb.sgb.gov.br/downloads/) were collected in two phases in 1978.
-Subarea 1 was surveyed from March 25 to May 27 using an Islander aircraft, and Subarea 2 from April 6 to July 19 using a Bandeirante aircraft, both funded by the Brazilian government.
+Subarea 1 was surveyed using an Islander aircraft from March 25 to May 27, and Subarea 2 from April 6 to July 19 using a Bandeirante aircraft, funded by the Brazilian government.
 The survey followed a grid with 1 km spaced north-south flight lines and east-west tie lines, recording data every 100 meters with a Geometrics G-803 magnetometer.